githup600/LiBot/README.md

 ## License
 **BotLi** is licensed under the AGPLv3 (or any later version at your option).
 Check out the [LICENSE file](/LICENSE) for the full text.
+## Warning
+This is repository is not fully ready In case you use it will not be strongest